cisagov/prescup-challenges/pc4/team/round2-report-back/README.md

 - [T0641](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0641) - Create comprehensive exploitation strategies that identify exploitable technical or operational vulnerabilities.
 - [T0028](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0028) - Conduct and/or support authorized penetration testing on enterprise network assets.

+## IMPORTANT
+This challenge does not have any downloadable artifacts.
+You may complete this challenge in the hosted environment.

 ## Background